 A.D.'s expert tip: Don't go in expecting to find the hot, new item you were hoping to grab at the parks.
 Go expecting great deals.

-Is grandma from England and craves a certain chocolate from there?
+Is grandma from England and craves certain chocolate from there?
 Do you have a neighbor from China who collects certain figurines from her home country?
 Does your child's teacher like all things French?
 Instead of traveling the globe to get that perfect gift, head to Epcot!
-World Showcase has 11 countries (including U.S.) and each one has shops with trinkets, gifts and food exclusive to their homeland.
+World Showcase has 11 countries (including the U.S.) and each one has shops with trinkets, gifts and food exclusive to their homeland.
 Your friends and family will be amazed you found that ever-so-hard-to-get item they've been yearning for.
 Yes, to shop the countries you do need an admission ticket to Epcot (which can cost about $100).
 If you're not ready to pay that price for shopping, ask a friend who plans to visit the park to shop for you.

 Recommended for Christmas Shopping because: Your family and friends will think you traveled the globe to get their gifts.